igor-ht/Wordle-Game/server/README.md

-# Server side of the Wordle Game Project.
+# Server side of the Wordle Game Project

 To start the server: <b>"npm run start-server"</b><br>
 To run the tests: <b>"npm test"</b><br>